bsidestlv/bsidestlv.com/content/cfp/_index.md

 BSidesTLV is a hands-on, community-organized hacking and security research event.
 This is the chance for you to share knowledge, ideas, and failures and demonstrate what you've been up to!
 We encourage talk submissions by both newbies and veterans from people passionate about security in all walks of life.
 If we don't know who you are, or if you've never spoken on stage before - we want you, so go ahead and submit a talk!

+If you never gave a public talk before, or even if you just feel like you need some support - this year we will be able to offer mentorship by members of our review board and BSidesTLV team, if your talk was accepted, feel free to ask for mentoship by emailing cfp@bsidestlv.com

 #### Available speaking slots: